DaltonCole/southwesties/_events/2021-07-17-ssnm-saturday-dance.md

 These socials occur the 1st and 3rd Saturdays of each month (with some exceptions).
 Admission is $5 for SSNM members and $8 for non-members.

-Masks are optional for all unvaccinated people.
+Masks are optional for all vaccinated people.
 Vaccination status is not checked, wearing masks is on the honor system.